alejandrabonotto/CSharp/README.md

 3. Display Employee Menu: Users can choose to display information for all employees, display information for a specific employee by ID, or return to the Main Menu.

 This application demonstrates knowledge of basic concepts of C#, such as user inputs, if and else statements, switch statements, loops, break and return, arrays, and methods.

+## Intermediate Concepts

+__*Student Class 01**__
+It is a simple code that shows the concept of a class and objects, properties and its getters and setters, and how to display the data implicitly and explicitly.

+__*Student Class 02**__
+It is a simple code that shows the concept of an abstract class and how to inherit from it.
+A class that is not able to be instantiated is called abstract.
+Rather, it acts as a basic class from which other classes might be derived.
+To provide a common set of attributes or behaviors that derived classes ought to possess, abstract classes are utilized.
+An abstract class cannot have objects created for it; instead, a derived class must be created from it. in order to use the derived class's object to access members of the abstract class.